ZeniMax v. Oculus: Filings

-Oculus initially responded to the charges as "The lawsuit filed by ZeniMax has no merit whatsoever.
+Oculus' initial response to the charges was that "The lawsuit filed by ZeniMax has no merit whatsoever.
 As we have previously said, ZeniMax did not contribute to any Oculus technology.
 Oculus will defend these claims vigorously."
 The company filed its formal response on June 25, 2014, stating that ZeniMax "falsely claims ownership in Oculus VR technology in a transparent attempt to take advantage of the Oculus VR sale to Facebook".
 Oculus stated that prior to the acquisition by Facebook, "ZeniMax never raised any claim of infringement against Oculus VR, undoubtedly because ZeniMax never has contributed any intellectual property or technology to Oculus VR".

-The response stated that ZeniMax's filing "deliberately misstating some facts and omitting others" and that "there is not a line of ZeniMax code or any of its technology in any Oculus VR product".
+The response stated that ZeniMax's filing was "deliberately misstating some facts and omitting others" and that "there is not a line of ZeniMax code or any of its technology in any Oculus VR product".
 Oculus' response included photographs and documents that demonstrated they had been working on their own VR technology as early as August 2010.
 The response further contended that the key document of ZeniMax's suit, the NDA signed by Luckey, was "never finalized", and thus is not a "valid and enforceable agreement".

 ZeniMax amended the case to include Facebook among the defendants on August 29, 2014.
 ZeniMax charged that Facebook intended to "leverage and commercially exploit Oculus's virtual reality technology — which is built upon ZeniMax's unlawfully misappropriated intellectual property — for the financial benefit of Facebook's core business of online social networking and advertising."

 Oculus and Facebook attempted to have the case dismissed, but the presiding judge disagreed, and, in August 2015, allowed the case to proceed to a jury trial that started in August 2016.